OLIPLICHE/Awesome-Book-js/README.md

 # AWESOME-BOOK-JS

-> In this project, we will build a basic website that allows users to add/remove books from a library list of books.
-We will achieve that by using JavaScript  class, objects and arrays.
+> Awesome Books App is a Single-Page Application(SPA) that allows you to add books by typing in the book title and author name.

 ## Built With